Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 f08e37a7-af75-49a7-80c3-9ecd7df9ba74
 ```

-We see that we could successfully read configuration from SQL Server!
+We can see the configuration is loaded from the SQL Server successfully!

-The configuration works great but if we change a value in database, the new value is not available in our configuration provider, let's test it:
+The configuration works great but if we change a value in the database, the new value is not available in our configuration provider, let's test it:

 ``` sql
 Update Settings Set Value = '0aaf9ffc-d637-4c40-8a1d-2ff7d73b3b6a' Where [Key] = 'EmailService:ApiKey'